ingel81/ioBroker.unraid-adapter/docs/unraid-graphql.md

 2. Design ioBroker object/state hierarchy per domain.
 3. Implement the shared GraphQL request infrastructure.
 4. Add polling logic + state updates incrementally (starting with system metrics, then storage, workloads, UPS).
-5. Extend admin UI with polling interval settings once scopes are confirmed.
+5. Extend admin UI with polling interval settings once scopes are confirmed and keep the domain selector in sync with GraphQL capabilities (log warnings when the schema rejects fields).

 These notes should serve as the reference point when we start the implementation planning session.